ibm-cloud-docs/pattern-customer-managed-watsonx-gen-ai/storage-design.md

 # Storage design
 {: #storage-design}

-The following provides an in-depth view of the different storage types and solutions that are needed for the customer managed watsonx Gen AI pattern {{site.data.keyword.redhat_openshift_notm}} pattern.
+The following provides an in-depth view of the different storage types and solutions that are needed for the customer managed watsonx gen AI pattern {{site.data.keyword.redhat_openshift_notm}} pattern.

 ## Storage types
 {: #storage-types}